Today is December 7, 2023 /

 Your child’s “parsha book” will contain cantillation information they will use during to learn the Maftir (their Torah reading) as well as the Haftarah (Prophetic readings) both of which are chanted.
 The book will become a very useful tool during the tutoring process.

-Please check the calendar of b’nai mitzvot for your child’s class, so you may see the dates of the classmates’ b’nai mitzvot, to make plans to attend, or to have a class list in the event that you wish to plan a party that could involve the members of the class.
-These dates are at the right of this page according the current Jewish Year.
+Please check the b’mitzvah calendar (see the right side menu of this page for the appropriate year) so you may see the dates of the classmates’ b’mitzvot, to make plans to attend, or to have a class list in the event that you wish to plan a party that could involve the members of the class.

 We ask that you and your child attend, at minimum, five Shabbat morning services in the course of that year, and three b’mitzvah celebrations, as well.
 This will make the actual b’mitzvah service familiar and ease some anxiety about the experience.
-The more they know, the less nervous they will be.
+The more they know, the more confident they will be.

-Your child will choose their b’nai mitzvah project that can be finished in the year that they prepare for their b’nai mitzvah service.
+Your child will choose their b’mitzvah project that can be finished in the year that they prepare for their b’mitzvah service.
 You may discuss ideas for these projects with the Education Director, Rabbi, or tutor.
-Also, we have developed a “project bank” and there are many ideas online.
+Also, we have developed a “project bank” of past projects and other ideas.

 The Education Director will monitor your child’s progress and check in with the tutor regularly up until 8 weeks before the b’mitzvah date.
-At that time, your child will begin to meet with Rabbi once a week for a private tutoring/review time.
+At that time, your child will begin to meet with the Education Director biweekly to work on the d’var Torah (speech) and with Rabbi once each week for a private tutoring/review time.
 These lessons will take place in the sanctuary so that your child will begin to experience what they sound like in that larger space and help ease some potential anxiety.
 Being familiar with the process and experiencing it in the sanctuary will make everything much more enjoyable for you and your child.

 It is traditional for parents to give a blessing to the new b’mitzvah at the conclusion of the service.
 Sometimes a grandparent will give a blessing at the beginning of the service while bestowing the new tallit on the student.
 These blessings are short (no more than 2 minutes) and should be addressed to the student, not the congregation.